microsoft/react-native-code-push/README.md

 - __downloadUrl__: The URL at which the package is available for download.
 (String).
 This property is only needed for advanced usage, since the `download` method will automatically handle the acquisition of updates for you.

 ##### Methods
 - __download(progressHandler?: Function): Promise<LocalPackage>__: Downloads the package update from the CodePush service.
-If a `progressHandler` is specified, it will be called periodically with an object (`{ totalBytes: Number, receivedBytes: Number }`) that reports the progress of the download until the download completes.
+If a `progressHandler` is specified, it will be called periodically with a `DownloadProgress` object (`{ totalBytes: Number, receivedBytes: Number }`) that reports the progress of the download until the download completes.
 Returns a Promise that resolves with the `LocalPackage`.

 ---